PierreMarion23/scaling-resnets/README.md

-# Training very deep resnets
+# Scaling ResNets in the Large-depth Regime

 ## Installing dependencies